SciRuby/daru/README.md

 * Automate testing for both MRI and JRuby.
 * Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
 Vector naming happens automatically (alphabetic) or is specified in an Array.
-* Destructive map iterators for DataFrame and Vector.
+* Destructive map iterators for DataFrame.
 * Completely test all functionality for NMatrix and MDArray.
 * Basic Data manipulation and analysis operations:
     - Different kinds of join operations
     - Dataframe/vector merge
     - Creation of correlation, covariance matrices
     - Verification of data in a vector
-    - Basic vector statistics - mean, median, variance, etc.
 * Transpose a dataframe.
 * Option to express a DataFrame as an NMatrix or MDArray so as to use more efficient storage techniques.
 * Assignment of a column to a single number should set the entire column to that number.